Dylangroome/808S-QUIZ/README.md

 The heart was used to fill the centre space.
 The heart resembles the album cover.

-### Wireframes

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in a separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

-Wireframes can be as simple as a picture of a drawing of how you envisioned laying out the information for you pages in desktop, tablet and mobile views.
-They are a roadmap and do not have to be 100% accurate of the final product.

 ### Features

 The home page allows users to visit quiz and high-scores page.